 He says it could be a game changer.

-You've got the Clinton Foundation bribery scandal, that's percolating out there.
+You've got the Clinton Foundation bribery scandal.

-You got the Washington Post today finally picking up on Bill Clinton's laureate university diplomas where he made $18 million, and many of the students feel they got screwed.
+You got the Washington Post today finally picking up on Bill Clinton's Laureate University diplomas where he made $18 million, and many of the students feel they got screwed.

 Why did it take them so long?